mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Goals for next month

-- Reach $98k in sales revenue
+- Reach $98k in sales revenue.
+- Stay on schedule for shift to contract manufacturer.
+- Spend less than 40% of my time on email.